Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "That was nice of them."

 "Aye, but it’s left me a mite puzzled, you see," Powell replied, sitting back easily with a relaxed air and his hands behind his head.
-"There’s summat about the repair that doesn’t seem quite right...but, I’m aware I’m no kind of a construction engineer or owt like that.
+"There’s summat about the repair that doesn’t seem quite right... but, I’m aware I’m no kind of a construction engineer or owt like that.
 An’ it’s a basic principle that you should seek out the opinions of those more knowledgable than yourself in these matters…"

 "True," Rebar agreed.